From Assistance to Autonomy -- A Researcher Study on the Potential of AI Support for Qualitative Data Analysis: Results

 Typically, participants began by reading through a subset of the data to develop an overview.
 Depending on the project, either the entire dataset or a specific subset (often around 10\% of the data) was then used to develop an initial codebook.
 This was done either individually, in parallel by multiple coders who later merged their versions, or collaboratively from the start.
 In certain instances, this codebook was then applied to the rest of the data, followed by iterative codebook refinements, referred to as a ``\textit{never-ending process},'' as the codebook application progressed and new themes emerged or began to overlap.
 However, most reported iteratively applying the codebook to new small sets of data and refining the codebook along the way by removing codes and reducing granularity until all team members were satisfied with the result.
 Finally, the codebook was applied to the rest of the data.
 This allowed the determination of a final code count.

-There was an almost equal split between those who mentioned that the codebook was only applied by one researcher and those who did multiple codings to be able to calculate inter-rater reliability~(IRR).
+There was an almost equal split between those who mentioned that the codebook was only applied by one researcher and those who conducted multiple rounds of coding to be able to calculate inter-rater reliability~(IRR).
 In some cases, IRR was used during early codebook development to support refinement; in others, it was calculated only at the end for reporting purposes.
 One participant described using random checks for verification, rather than full double-coding.